-PhD Management Science With Operations Concentration
+PhD in Management Science, Operations Management Concentration

 Operations Management emphasizes the development of models, methods, applications and algorithms as they apply to problems in industrial manufacturing, complex supply chains and services.
 Students are exposed to deterministic and stochastic modeling and may apply and develop these and new methods to solve problems in their selected topics.
 Students may combine a major in finance, information systems or marketing with one in operations management/supply chain management.